 That I was studying Philosophy only made the process more explicit, since it is the business of philosophy to study reasoning, and argument is the modus operandi of the discipline.
 It was through this apprenticeship that I learned both the power of reasoning, as well as its limits, for even the best reasoning ultimately proceeds from a starting point that we assume.
 All arguments, if pushed far enough, will take us back to underlying assumptions, and uncovering such assumptions is itself a useful process.
 Another lesson that I imbibed was that any position could be subject to logical dissection, and my lecturers even encouraged such scrutiny of their own philosophical positions.

 I have fond memories of that time.
-Several of my lecturers made a deep impression on me.
+It was my introduction to many of the great thinkers of the past and to the problems with which they grappled.
+Several of my lecturers made a deep impression on me, often as much through their character as through the content of their lectures.
 One of them lectured on Plato’s Republic, demonstrating the relevance of the issues for our own time.
 This elderly Dominican priest, with a wealth of life experience, was not overly concerned with formal education.
 He would tell us that we could achieve a respectable, if mediocre, exam result if we accurately regurgitated the content of his lectures, but we could attain first-class honours if we told him something he didn’t know.
 At that time I didn’t appreciate that he was encouraging us to be more critical and creative in our learning.
 Nor did I understand the tediousness for someone in his position of marking dozens of identical exam papers.
 That experience was soon to come to me.

 In 1988 I graduated with a BA, having specialized in Philosophy, and I immediately enrolled as a postgraduate student.
-Initially I intended to write a minor dissertation on the topic of Myth in the work of Eric Voegelin, having become familiar with the latter through one of my undergraduate lecturers.
+Initially I intended to complete a one-year MA by exam and minor dissertation, the latter being on the topic of Myth in the work of Eric Voegelin, having become familiar with this writer through one of my undergraduate lecturers.
 After some preliminary research, however, which included a study of Mircea Eliade and the neo-Kantian Ernst Cassirer, my interest in the ability of myth to ‘organize’ experience developed in the direction of Ideology and language.
+I was also influenced by my reading of One-Dimensional Man by Frankfurt School neo-Marxist, Herbert Marcuse.
 I will go into this topic in some detail, since it played such a formative role in my intellectual development and it relates to the subject of this post.

 The history of ideology